fbettag/aquila/guides/cassettes-and-testing.md

 end
 ```

-`aquila_cassette/3` stores the cassette name in the process dictionary so any
+`aquila_cassette/3` shares the cassette assignment with any process that
-nested Aquila calls (even deep inside LiveView helpers) inherit it
+inherits the test’s group leader (including LiveView processes and async Tasks),
-automatically.
-Pass additional options—such as `cassette_index:`—to the macro
+so nested Aquila calls pick it up automatically.
+Pass additional options—such
-when you need to target a specific fixture.
+as `cassette_index:`—to the macro when you need to target a specific fixture.

 If you introduce Mox-powered doubles for transports or sinks, add
 `setup :verify_on_exit!` / `setup :set_mox_global` inside that specific test